Suisuroru/Suya_Downloader/multi-languages/en_us.md

 ## Versions

 There are 2 versions of this downloader:
- - E language version
+ - Easy Programming Language version
- - Python language version
+ - Python Language version

-### E language version
+### Easy Programming Language version

-E language version is developed by KFACBT.
+Easy Programming Language version is developed by KFACBT.

 #### Related features